-This edition inaugurates a series of off-the-beaten-track
+This edition inaugurates a series of off-the-beaten-track works for solo

 guitar from the nineteenth- and the early decades of the twentieth centuries.